discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Card title="Stability">

 - Correct application of <Boon name="Stability"/> requires knowledge of the encounters and which attacks and be negated with <Boon name="Stability"/> without taking too much damage.
 - Make sure to not apply too much <Boon name="Stability"/> at once.
-For example if you use <Skill name="Stand Your Ground"/>, you will most likely not need to apply any more <Boon name="Stability"/> until the boon ends since it provides 5 stacks.
+For example, if you use <Skill name="Stand Your Ground"/>, you will most likely not need to apply any more <Boon name="Stability"/> until the boon ends since it provides 5 stacks.
 - <Skill name="Mantra of Liberation" /> is the easiest access to <Boon name="Stability" />.
 However keep in mind this only provides one stack.
 - The most common utility skill choice for extra <Boon name="Stability"/> is <Skill name="Stand Your Ground"/> but when the longer cooldown of <Skill name="Hallowed Ground"/> is not an issue that one can be used very well on stationary targets.
 - You can use <Skill name="Mantra of Liberation"/> and <Skill name="Stand Your Ground"/> while casting <Skill name="Empower"/> if an interrupt is incoming.
 - <Skill name="Tome of Courage" /> will also grant access to a very high amount of <Boon name="Stability" /> but is on a fairly long cooldown.
 Make sure to open the Tome ahead of time due to both the Tome and the skills within having a cast time.
 - Make sure to provide enough healing while in <Skill name="Tome of Courage"/> since it replaces your weapons skills.
-This can be achieved though dodges, utility skills or pre-placed symbols.
+This can be achieved through dodges, utility skills, or pre-placed symbols.

 </Card>
 </GridItem>